 You can also start a plant nursery and give classes and tours to city folk.

-A couple of decades ago, living off-grid would have been synonymous with living under a rock.
+A couple of decades ago, living off the grid would have been synonymous with living under a rock.
 But now, times have changed: you may live off the grid, but you can still be connected to the rest of the world, thanks to the internet.

 While challenging and costly upfront, there are internet service providers who can hook you up with WiFi even when you’re off the grid.
-If the upfront cost is too high for you, it’s possible to pool your resources with other homesteaders in the area.
+If the upfront cost is too high for you, you can pool your resources with other homesteaders in the area.

 Other modes of communication include having satellite phones and ham radios to reach people in case of emergencies.

-Living off-grid is not a choice to be taken lightly.
+Living off the grid is not a choice to be taken lightly.
 It’s a huge leap of faith, even for seasoned preppers.
-However, if you do your homework and put in the needed time and effort, you’re looking at a self-reliant future that’s potentially free from mortgages and bills.
+However, if you do your homework and put in the time and effort, you’re looking at a self-reliant future that’s potentially free from mortgages and bills.

-Learning how to live without relying on the grid for water, power and other “necessities” can be daunting at the beginning, but in the end, it’s all going to be worth it.
-Sure, there’s going to be a lot of challenges, but if others made it, you can too!
+Learning how to live without relying on the grid for water, power, and other “necessities” can be daunting initially, but in the end, it’s all going to be worth it.
+Sure, there will be a lot of challenges, but if others could do it, you can too.

-Are you planning to take the leap and live off the grid soon?
-Share your experiences in the comments below!
+Are you planning on taking the leap and living off the grid soon?
+Share your plans in the comments below!